CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 	post_processing_gw.py got cloud list:
 	[u'python CloudThingSpeak.py', u'python CloudGroveStreams.py']

-When incoming data is processed, post_processing_gw.py will loop over all enabled clouds to call their respective script.
+When incoming data with `\!` prefix is processed, `post_processing_gw.py` will loop over all enabled clouds to call their respective script.

 	number of enabled clouds is 2
 	--> cloud[0]